 Geophysics in a Box is funded by the Royal Astronomical Society and is part of the RAS200 Sky and Earth Project, and by the Ogden Trust.

-‘Geophysics in a Box’ is a three-way collaborative Leicestershire partnership between the National Youth Agency, Leicester City Football Club Community Trust, and the National Space Academy.
+‘Geophysics in a Box’ is a three-way collaborative Leicestershire partnership between the National Youth Agency, Leicester City in the Community, and the National Space Academy.

 Having delivered sessions across Leicestershire, we would like to be able to distribute the ‘Geophysics in a Box’ resource across the UK to engage and inspire more young people into geophysics and STEM through interactive activities.